 It appears actually sluggish after stitching on the Juki, it would be too slow for me now if this was my only device.
 The throat space is so tight, so it's difficult to push a complete rolled up quilt through it.
 Essentially the exact same things that I didn't like before I still do not like, however they didn't bother me before I had the Juki and understood the difference.

 It's irritating there is no zig zag stitch, this is only a straight stitch device.
 Thankfully those have been really minimal things and are the only things I do not like about this maker (and possibly the strolling foot problems have been repaired given that I purchased my own 4 years back?).
 The Bernina 440QE: Okay so I need to first state that my Bernina 440 is about 7 years of ages, so there have been terrific improvements and changes to the more recent designs.

 I barely ever use this maker!
 I do use it for all of my ornamental stitches, and lately it's been resting on my dining space table while I quilted a lot of quilts utilizing the a wavy stitch with my strolling foot (Bernina stitch 4, width set to 5, length set to 3).

-It is so trustworthy, and makes a perfect stitch each and every single time.
-Likewise it has never once has tension issues like the Juki.
-I like using the strolling foot on this maker, and it's peaceful and pulls the fabric through like a dream.
-My light went out in this machine, and after taking it all apart they determined it was a motherboard problem, and to fix it I 'd have to have the motherboard altered.
+I love using the walking foot on this maker, and it's peaceful and pulls the fabric through like a dream.
+My light went out in this machine, and after taking it all apart they figured out it was a motherboard concern, and to fix it I 'd have to have the motherboard altered.

-© Copyright 2021 Banbury Sewing Labour.
+© Copyright 2022 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.